massamany/WireMockCsv/README.md

 * Search articles (i.e. same as previous) but including the json body from the previous response
     * http://localhost:8181/articlesIncludesTemplate
     * http://localhost:8181/articlesIncludesTemplate?filtreLibelle=Cla
+    * http://localhost:8181/articlesIncludesTemplate2 (Only part of the template)
+    * http://localhost:8181/articlesIncludesTemplate3 (2 parts of the template used separately)

 * Search invoices with or without filtering, with data aggregation and result structure changes.
 Two different syntaxes demonstrated
     * http://localhost:8181/rechercherFactures